ugurgungezerler/ExileZ-Mod/README.md

 3: Place an Elliptic Marker *(not a trigger) on every region you want a spawner and set its radius.

+4: Start the scenario (run the mission).

-4: Copy Paste the code from GetMarkerCmd.txt inside the debug console.
+5: Copy Paste the code from GetMarkerCmd.txt inside the debug console (press ESC to see it).

-5: Execute the code.
+6: Execute the code.

-6: Open Notepad, CTRL+V / (Paste).
+7: Open Notepad, CTRL+V / (Paste).

-7: ???
+8: ???

-8: Profit!
+9: Profit!

 ## Donations